 The halo effect is an example of how implicit personality theories can result in biases.
 The halo effect happens when people conclude that just because a person possesses one positive trait, the rest of their characteristics are also positive.

 This article covered how people use implicit personality theory to form automatic impressions of other people.
 These perceptions are often guided by very little information, so people often rely on certain factors when making judgments.
-First impressions, personal characteristics, and even mood can also play a part in how you judge others.
+First impressions, personal characteristics, and even mood can also affect how you judge others.
 Being aware of these influences, however, may help you become more aware of the automatic perceptions you form when you meet people in your daily life.